Leadership Training Programs

 -

-Leadership training programs often times exist with little to no help from any government entity.
+Leadership training programs often exist with little to no help from any government entity.
 Programs like Leadership St. Louis have classes where participants meet with government employees and officials.
 Beyond this interaction, a city's interaction with its leadership program varies greatly.
 It is interesting to note that depending on the community, a city's version of "Leadership St. Louis" is run by a different entity.
-Leadership Cape Girardeau, of Cape Girardeau Missouri, is hosted by the local chamber of commerce.
-Likewise, Leadership Perryville, of Perryville Missouri, is also hosted by the local chamber of commerce.
-In Kissimmee, FL the city actually hosts several leadership programs including a program targeted to high schoolers.
-One of those programs is their version of leadership St. Louis.
+For example, Leadership Cape Girardeau, of Cape Girardeau Missouri, is hosted by the local chamber of commerce.
+In Kissimmee, FL the city hosts several leadership programs including a program targeted to high school students.

 Measuring Success